tbarlow12/projector/docs/commands.md

 Copy templates from playbook to local working directory

 Options:
-  -b, --branch <branch>              Branch of playbook to use -g, --github-token <github-token>  GitHub personal access token -p, --path <template-path>         Path to template within playbook repo -o, --out-path <out-path>          Local path to which file will be written.
-Defaults to name of template file -h, --help                         display help for command
+  -b, --branch <branch>              Branch of playbook repo to use -g, --github-token <github-token>  GitHub personal access token.
+Not required, but
+                                     increases number of allowed requests -p, --path <template-path>         Path to template within playbook repo -o, --out-path <out-path>          Local path to which file will be written.
+Defaults to name of template file in the working directory.
+Will overwrite existing file -h, --help                         display help for command
 ```
 ## `pjr project`